pstevenson12/opticalesr-rates/README.md

 ISC - intersystem crossing rate from excited state to shelving state.
 Currently, both excited states are assumed to have the same ISC rate.
 This will be updated in a later version. \
 ShG - Shelving state to ground state rate (inverse shelving state lifetime) \
 &phi;<sub>s</sub> - branching ratio of shelving state relaxation between A<sub>G</sub>, B<sub>G</sub>.
 0 is completely into A, 1 is equally into A, B.

+Calculating the kinetic traces has X steps
+1. Create a dictionary with the parameters for the ratematrix (see above for definitions).
+2. Update the class parameters with this using the .SetRateDict() function.
+3. Build the class Hamiltonian with .BuildRateMatrix().
+4. Build a parameter dictionary and update the class parameters with this using the .SetSolverParameters() function.
+5. Use the ODE solver with .SolveRateEquations().

+The output is stored as .Results in the class.